dhis2/dhis2-docs/src/commonmark/en/content/implementation/localization-of-dhis2.md

 > In general, we request translators focus on the "**master**" resource; it usually contains all strings from previous versions, and when translations are added the platform will fill in matching translations on the previous versions too.

-### View your translations in the system
+### When will new translations be available in the system?

 We have a nightly service that pulls new translations from the transifex platform and opens a pull request on the source code.

-The service Loops over all projects and supported languages and does the following:
+The service loops over all projects and supported languages and does the following:

 1. Pulls localization files from transifex (**where translations are more than 20% complete**)
 2. Raises a pull request on the source code if changes are found for the language

 The pull requests are reviewed and merged into the code base as part of the normal development process.

+> **Info**
+>
+> The translations adde to transifex will, in general, be in the next available stable release for all supported DHIS 2 versions
+>
+> _If you need to ensure that your translations are in the next stable release, contact us (translate@dhis2.org) expalining your needs, and we'll let you know what we can do._

 > **Tip**
 >
 > The translations you add in transifex should be visible in all development demo versions on our play server (https://play.dhis2.org) within a few days, in most cases.

+### How do I add a new language?

+Please contact us via email translate@dhis2.org, or on the [Community of Practice](https://community.dhis2.org/c/translation) and we'll add that language to the projects on transifex.

+Once resources for that language are more than 20% translated, they will start to be pulled into the system.
+They will then become visible in the development demo versions, and be available in future releases.

 ## Metadata/Database translations